19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Failure to disclose information about acts of terrorist bombing

-Part viii — Offences included as serious offences
+Part VIII — Offences included as serious offences